 What is your process like?

-When you’re ready to make an appointment, you click the “schedule consultation” button on our website, call the office, or email Katja@EstatePlanNH.com and ask for a calendar scheduling link.
-Once the appointment is made, we send you a questionnaire and ask you to provide asset information, to be returned at least ten days before we meet so I can review it carefully, in advance.
+When you’re ready to make an appointment, you click the “schedule consultation” button on our website.
+Once the appointment is made, we send you a questionnaire and ask you to provide asset information, to be returned at least one week before we meet so I can review it carefully, in advance.
 Our initial consultation will take up to two hours, and at the end I’ll give you a proposed “Engagement Letter” with my recommended plan, and a fixed price.
 When you’re ready, you sign the engagement letter and return it to our office with a deposit of half the stated fee.
 Read about our remote consultations here and about the process of remote signings here.

 How long after I engage your services does it take to get all of my estate planning documents?